megai2/d912pxy/README.md

 # Uninstalling

-You can uninstall by simply deleting the `d912pxy` folder, and `bin64/d3d9.dll`.
+You can uninstall by simply deleting the `d912pxy` folder and `bin64/d3d9.dll`.
 Don't remove any other files other than that.

 # Known bugs